-GBR and ARR entered into a services agreement (the "GBR-ARR Services Agreement") pursuant to which GBR has agreed to provide certain services to ARR on an interim basis in connection with this initial public offering and provide post initial public offering support services, including communications with shareholders and stakeholders of ARR, review of public disclosure documents, assistance with the preparation of reports to the Board, attendance at Board meetings and such other services reasonably requested by ARR.
-As consideration for the services, ARR shall pay GBR a daily rate ranging from \$800 to \$2,000 for each individual providing services to ARR under the GBR-ARR Services Agreement.
+GBR I and ARR entered into a services agreement dated effective January 1, 2021 (the "GBR-ARR Services Agreement") pursuant to which GBR I has agreed to provide certain services to ARR on an interim basis in connection with the IPO and provide post-IPO support services, including communications with shareholders and stakeholders of ARR, review of public disclosure documents, assistance with the preparation of reports to the ARR board of directors (the "Board"), attendance at Board meetings and such other services reasonably requested by ARR.
+As consideration for the services, ARR shall pay GBR I a daily rate ranging from \$800 to \$2,000 for each individual providing services to ARR under the GBR-ARR Services Agreement.
 The GBR-ARR Services Agreement also stipulates the maximum amount of time per employee that may be spent on various services under the GBR-ARR Services Agreement.